adammarcwilliams/adammarcwilliams.github.io/_posts/2017-12-16-Devlog-Falling-Arrow-One-Sheet-GDD.md

 Not only will this project avoid humanoid characters like the plague but I'm also keeping geometry to a bare minimum and using only assets that can be created in Google Blocks.

-I will also be documenting the entire process here starting with my one sheet game design document.
+I will be documenting the entire process here starting with my one sheet game design document.

 #### Falling Arrow
 ![Lovecraft Alien]({{ site.baseurl }}/images/lovecraft-alien.jpg)